ConservationMetrics/gc-scripts-hub/CONTRIBUTING_LLM_GUIDELINES.md

 * For documentation and dialogue, LLMs tend to be verbose and rephrase content across different sections in a highly redundant manner, or include implementation details that are better off being included in the body of a PR.
 Please carefully review documentation to cull excessive details before submitting.
 * Keep scope in-check: limit PRs to the goal at hand.
 No extra code beyond what is absolutely necessary to solve the problem the user provides (LLMs love to fix unrelated technical debt).

-Whether a human or LLM authored it, all merged code is subject to the same expectations we’d have of a trusted human team member.
+Whether a human or LLM authored it, all merged code is subject to the same expectations we’d have of a trusted human contributor.

 ## Be the human in the loop